TtroubleTT/CubiesAdventures/README.md

 # CubiesAdventures
 First Unity Project.
-\nLearning the basics of Unity.
+Learning the basics of Unity.
-\nLevel based game of dodging obstacles and collecting powerups
+Level based game of dodging obstacles and collecting powerups